samkrishna/seductionbook/essays/star-trek-v-america.md

 Nope.

-[The efforts of Silas Deane and then Benjamin Franklin](https://en.wikipedia.org/wiki/France_in_the_American_Revolutionary_War#French_involvement) to convince the Kingdom of France to commit to supporting and then allying with the American war effort was the decisive political, economic and political factor that enabled the eventual military defeat of the British Army.
+[The efforts of Silas Deane and then Benjamin Franklin](https://en.wikipedia.org/wiki/France_in_the_American_Revolutionary_War#French_involvement) to convince the Kingdom of France to commit to supporting and then allying with the American war effort was the decisive political, economic and military factor that enabled the eventual military defeat of the British Army.

 Once the French Army showed up militarily and not just logistically, George Washington was functionally sidelined from the war effort.
 He even complained how little command action he was getting because the French had so thoroughly taken up the war effort to defeat the British.
 At some point the Spanish and the Dutch empires got involved as well, which is what enabled the liberation of the colonies from the British and the eventual Treaty of Paris and its various side treaties.